How to Translate Videos into Foreign Languages

 Subtitles also give viewers the flexibility to watch videos in sound-sensitive environments.
 Our handy smartphones allow us to watch video anywhere – as long as there is internet access.
 How many times have you seen people watch videos on a noisy train or while working out at the gym?
 If viewers don’t have headphones, they can still watch videos and understand the auditory information without the need for sound.
 This helps to improve the user experience, giving non-English speaking viewers the potential to watch videos in any setting for longer periods of time.

 Lastly, but certainly not least, translations make your content accessible to the millions of people around the world with hearing loss.
 According to the World Health Organization, about 5% of the world’s population, or 466 million people, have hearing loss.
+It is estimated that by 2050 over 700 million people – or one in every ten people – will have disabling hearing loss.
 Translations allow the deaf and hard of hearing community around the world to enjoy your content as well.

 Translating Videos into Foreign Languages

 Now for the good stuff.
 Translating your video into a foreign language is easy once you tackle this first step.
 The typical and easiest way to create translations is to first create captions in the original language.

 Captions are not interchangeable with subtitles.
 Captions are a visual representation of the audio in a video and assume a viewer cannot hear.
 Subtitles, on the other hand, assume a viewer can hear but doesn’t understand the language.

 Once you’ve created a caption file, it becomes much easier to create translations.
 Before publishing, make sure you check your final transcript for accuracy.
 If you’re working with a vendor, be sure to ask if they offer subtitles.